Gui-Yom/graphql-dsl/README.md

 - [x] Enums
 - [x] Special types (CompletableFuture and Publisher)
 - [x] Suspend and Flow support
-- [ ] Complete type checking using reflection
+- [ ] Complete type checking using reflection (especially interfaces)
 - [x] Suspend in custom fields
 - [ ] Non suspend custom fields
 - [ ] Schema element description
 - [ ] Directive support
 - [ ] Union types
 - [ ] Multithreaded schema building (eg fire up a coroutine for each type to generate)
-- [ ] Relay types builder, similar to graphql-java's relay helpers
+- [ ] Relay types builder (connection, edge, pageinfo), similar to graphql-java's relay helpers
+- [ ] Ensure that as many checks as possible are done during the first step of schema building so errors are thrown with a useful line number